 Dr. Jeff Singer’s podcasts on “Following the Science”.

 OXYCODONE BECOMES DANGEROUS WHEN ABUSED THEN USED DANGEROUSLY

 Narcotic Analgesic Medications (NAM) will result in dependency when prescribed and used for long-term chronic pain.
 Therefore, it then becomes the Pharmacist’s role to inform the patient who is being treated for chronic pain on how to use this class of medications correctly to ensure their safety.

 For example, Oxycodone is a very effective medication for treating chronic pain when used and taken at a therapeutic dose.
-Oxycodone is effective against most chronic pain generating from the central nervous system.
+Oxycodone is effective against most chronic pain generated from the central nervous system.
 However, as with any medication used to treat a chronic condition to sustain life, the patient may become permanently dependent on these medication classes for the rest of their life.

 These medications are safe when used correctly, and like all medications controlled or non-controlled when taken beyond their therapeutic dosages are dangerous and may result in death.
 The literature clearly shows death due to drug toxicity will likely occur when prescription narcotic analgesic medications are taken beyond their therapeutic amounts or commitment use with alcohol or other substances.

 To date, except in the case of extreme anaphylaxis, there is no case within the literature where individuals have succumbed to death when given a therapeutic dose of a medically prescribed Narcotic Analgesic Medication (NAM).